What we do?

 What is our route to scale?

-Our route to scale is two fold: (1) do-it-yourself adoption model that has led to Kolibri being used in more than 198 countries and territories globally; and (2) strategic partnerships such as with UN agencies, governments, and international and NGOs where Learning Equality can work closely with different organizations to learn from and iterate on the Kolibri ecosystem to inform the continuous development of a needs-based ecosystem to support learning.
+Our route to scale is two fold: (1) do-it-yourself adoption model that has led to Kolibri being used in 200 countries and territories globally; and (2) strategic partnerships such as with UN agencies, governments, and international and NGOs where Learning Equality can work closely with different organizations to learn from and iterate on the Kolibri ecosystem to inform the continuous development of a needs-based ecosystem to support learning.

-The Kolibri Learning Platform and most elements of the Kolibri Ecosystem are free, open source and/or work with openly licensed materials.
+The Kolibri Learning Platform and most elements of the Kolibri Product Ecosystem are free, open source and/or work with openly licensed materials.
 Users of the Kolibri ecosystem benefit from more than five years of development, testing, and iteration that have gone into these products, with financial support from a combination of grant funders (including Google.org and Hewlett Foundation), contractual work (including UNICEF Innovation, UN Women, Vodafone Foundation and the World Bank), and general philanthropy.
 To support the ongoing development of the Ecosystem and to support organizations in effectively deploying Kolibri and surrounding technologies to serve the educational needs of their programs, Learning Equality often provides specialized assistance to organizations and governments to support mutual sustainability.

 What are we doing next and what is the impact of COVID-19?